Jes Staley: Attempt to unmask whistleblower

+Resignation after FCA investigation over Epstein

-In February 2020, the FCA announced an investigation into whether Staley was "fit and proper" to lead Barclays, due to concerns over his previous disclosures of his relationship with Jeffrey Epstein.
-Staley told Bloomberg TV that "The investigation is actually focused on transparency, and whether I was transparent and open with the bank and with the board with respect to my relationship with Jeffrey Epstein."
-Staley told colleagues that he expects to leave Barclays by the end of 2021.
-On 1 November 2021, Staley announced his departure from Barclays, as a result of his associations with Epstein.
-It was reported that Staley and Epstein exchanged 1,200 emails over the course of four years.
-In this correspondence, Staley used a mystery phrase "Snow White"; the meaning of which has not been established.
+In February 2020, the FCA announced an investigation into whether Staley was "fit and proper" to lead Barclays due to concerns about his previous disclosures of his relationship with Epstein, who had in August 2019 died in custody while awaiting trial on charges for paedophilia.
+Staley told Bloomberg TV that "The investigation is actually focused on transparency and whether I was transparent and open with the bank and with the board with respect to my relationship with Jeffrey Epstein."
+Staley told colleagues that he expected to leave Barclays by the end of 2021.

+On 1 November 2021 Staley resigned following the results of the company's investigation of his associations with Epstein.
+A short time after his departure it was reported that Staley and Epstein exchanged 1,200 emails over the course of four years.
+In this correspondence, Staley used a mystery phrase "Snow White", the meaning of which has not been established.

 On February 23, 2022, Barclays froze £22 million worth of bonuses for Staley pending investigation into his links to Epstein by the FCA and the PRA.

+Retired life of Epstein's banker

+In an April 2022 article about JPMorgan's ties to Epstein, the Wall Street Journal reported that Staley traveled to Little St. James, Epstein's private island in the Caribbean, in 2009.

-In January 2023, it was reported that Staley was named in a lawsuit against JP Morgan which alleged that JP Morgan enabled Epstein behaviour.
+In January 2023, it was reported that Staley was named in a lawsuit by a victim of Epstein against JP Morgan which alleged that JP Morgan had enabled Epstein's behavior.
 The suit alleged Staley knew Epstein was trafficking women and that he personally witnessed Epstein abusing an underage girl.

+In May 2023, in legal papers, Staley claimed that JP Morgan's chief executive Jamie Dimon and he had discussed business with Epstein, despite the fact that Dimon denied under oath ever having involvement with Epstein as a client.